muratk3n/thirdwave/en/README.md

 ---

-Obviously long-term colonization cant be on Moon or Mars, they have the wrong gravity, and little chance for terraforming.
-You will be stuck in encampents forever and eventually your f-ing bones will fall off.

----

 If an area as large as Texas was covered with panels today, it would [provide](2019/05/bezos-space-infrastructure.md#energy) ample energy, twice of what is required actually, for the entire world.
 Colonization